precious-arovo/EDA-Online-Retail-Store-/README.md

 > 5. Conclusion<b/>

 ## Introduction
-> <b>In this project, I would be nalysing the data set from a virtual online retail store to obtain effective insights that would equip the CEO and CMO of the business make empowering business decision.<b/>
+> <b>In this project, I would be analysing a data set from a virtual online retail store to obtain effective insights that would equip the CEO and CMO of the business in make empowering and informed business decision.<b/>
 >
 >### Objective
 > <b>The main objective of this analysis is to obtain effective insights that would be valuable to the CEO and CMO of the buisness.
 Thus, at the end of this analysis, I should be providing visually and non-visually supported answers to the questions that would be provided at the **'Questions of interest'** section of this page.